cardstack/cardstack-documentation/guides/developer-cookbook/access-control.md

 ```

 `{{cs-field}}` is needed here because we are using two card properties on the same HTML element.
-Note that a dasherized field like `alt-text` becomes `altText` in camelCase, whenever we use it in a template.
+Note that a dasherized field like `photo-title` becomes `photoTitle` in camelCase whenever we use it in a template.

-You might also be wondering what "alt text" is in the first place.
+You might also be wondering what `altText` is in our example Card.
 Every image on the web should have an `alt`, which stands for [alternative text](https://webaim.org/techniques/alttext/).
+For example, if someone uses a screen reader to browse your app, the software will announce the `alt` for an image.
 This text is critical for accessibility.
-For example, if someone uses a screen reader to browse your app, the software will announce the `alt` for an image.

 We should also add some styling so that the image isn't too large.
 In `cards/photo/addon/styles/photo-isolated.css`, add the following below the existing styles:

 ```css
 .photo-isolated img {